docker/docs/docker-cloud/orgs.md

 4. Once the repository has been created, navigate to it and click **Permissions**.

-5. [Grant access](#change-team-permissions-for-an-individual-repository) to any teams that will require access to the repository.
+5. [Grant access](#change-team-permissions-for-an-individual-repository) to any teams that require access to the repository.

 #### Manage organization settings